When overridden in a derived class, calculates the maximum number of bytes produced by encoding the specified number of characters.

 The charCount parameter actually specifies the number of Char objects that represent the Unicode characters to encode, because the .NET Framework internally uses UTF-16 to represent Unicode characters.
 Consequently, most Unicode characters can be represented by one Char object, but a Unicode character represented by a surrogate pair, for example, requires two Char objects.

-To calculate the exact array size required by GetBytes to store the resulting bytes, the application should use GetByteCount.
-To calculate the maximum array size, it should use .
+To calculate the exact array size required by GetBytes to store the resulting bytes, you should use the GetByteCount method.
+To calculate the maximum array size, use the method.
 The GetByteCount method generally allows allocation of less memory, while the method generally executes faster.

 retrieves a worst-case number, including the worst case for the currently selected EncoderFallback.
 If a fallback is chosen with a potentially large string, retrieves large values, particularly in cases where the worst case for the encoding involves switching modes for every character.
 For example, this can happen for ISO-2022-JP.
 For more information, see the blog entry "What's with Encoding.GetMaxByteCount() and Encoding.GetMaxCharCount()?" (http://blogs.msdn.com/shawnste/archive/2005/03/02/383903.aspx).